 Shifting Into Retake Mode

-- Reviewed by: Matt Riley
+• Reviewed by: Matt Riley

 So your LSAT score came out.
 It didn’t knock your socks off.
 You’ve evaluated your options and decided that you’re going to retake the LSAT.
-Follow the steps below to shift your mentalty into retake mode.
+Follow the steps below to shift your mentality into retake mode.

 1. Take a Moment to Reflect

 In the days before the LSAT, you were probably doing lots of practice tests and timed practice.
 Now, it’s time to slow down.
 Review everything.
 Take advantage of in-depth analytics in your LSAT prep to discover what your weaker areas are.
 Find out what you need to work on before you five back into your prep.
-It’s critical that you scrutinize your performance and determine if you might need to go back and get some practice on diagramming questions, or buckle down and suffer through some Reading Comprehension passages.
+It’s critical that you scrutinize your performance and determine if you need to go back and practice diagramming questions, or buckle down and suffer through some Reading Comprehension passages.

 2. Review Correctly